 Chronic infectious arthritis is usually caused by Mycobacterium tuberculosis (the main cause of tuberculosis), fungi, or bacteria.

 In acute infectious arthritis, symptoms usually begin over hours to a few days.
 The infected joint usually becomes severely painful and sometimes red and warm.
 Moving or touching it is very painful.
 Fluid collects in the infected joint, causing it to swell and stiffen.
 Symptoms sometimes also include fever and chills.

-Gonococcal arthritis usually causes more mild symptoms.
-People may have skin blisters, bumps, sores, rashes, or sores on the mouth or genitals.
+Gonococcal arthritis usually causes milder symptoms.
+People may have skin blisters, bumps, sores, rashes, or sores on the mouth or genitals and on the trunk, hands, or legs.
 Pain may move from one joint to another before a joint becomes swollen and tender.
 Tendons may become inflamed.